 Generally, you arrange a time for the giver to put the food on the porch or the front steps, and you come to pick it up.
 You don’t have to communicate in any way except by text or Facebook Messenger, although in my group some friendships have sprung up due to the in-the-neighborhood vibe.

-To look for a group in your area, visit the Buy Nothing Project’s “Find Your Group” webpage.
+To look for a group in your area, visit the Buy Nothing Project’s “Find Your Community” webpage.

 This biblical concept of gleaning, allowing the poor to collect leftover crops from farmers’ fields, has gained new importance as nonprofits work to prevent food waste.
 Some make lists of where you can get fruit, vegetables or nuts for free; others collect and distribute unused food from markets.